Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

 and $i_1,\dots, i_m$ are chosen in all possible ways from $\{v_1,\dots, v_r\}$.
 The construction of this tensor is already disadvantageous.
 Time complexity of this uplifting method can be directly found by the intuitive idea behind it.
 Let's say we want to uplift the hyperedge $e$ to order $m$.
 To do so, we will need all the possible combinations of adding each node to it, until we reach the desired order.
 Increasing the order by 1 would take $|e|$ operations (add each node to the hyperedge once).
 Increasing the order by 2, we would need to do $|e^2|$ operations (the mentioned before, and for each new hyperedge constructed, add each of the original nodes).
 It's straightforward that the time complexity we are talking about is $\mathcal{O}\left(|e|^{m-|e|}\right)$ for each hyperedge to be uplifted.
 Nevertheless, this time complexity can be reduced through dynamical optimization to $\mathcal{O}\left(|e|(m-|e|)\log m\right)$.
 The method proposed in this paper to uplift a hyperedge involves far fewer operations, having $\mathcal{O}\left({m-|e|}\right)$ for each hyperedge, as the only thing it is being done is adding a new node the necessary times.
 Moreover, this alternative uniformization does not include a notion of projection, which is why we have to supplement it with ours if one is interested in checking intermediate orders.

-We now want to give a flavour of the difference between the different tensorial methods discussed throughout this manuscript, namely: the standard HEC (equation \ref{eq:3uniform-hec}), the UPHEC (Definition~\ref{def:p-UPHEC}) and the alternative uniformization method (equation~\ref{eq:alternative_uniformization}), at each of the different orders present in a hypergraph\footnote{We will not be discussing the ZEC here, as it was already done in \cite{benson2019three} and it does not have an UPHEC analogue, as discussed throughout the text.}.
+We now want to give a flavour of the difference between the different tensorial methods discussed throughout this manuscript, namely: the standard HEC (equation \ref{eq:3uniform-hec}), the UPHEC (Definition~\ref{def:p-UPHEC}) and the alternative uniformization method (equation~(\ref{eq:alternative_uniformization})), at each of the different orders present in a hypergraph\footnote{We will not be discussing the ZEC here, as it was already done in \cite{benson2019three} and it does not have an UPHEC analogue, as discussed throughout the text.}, first in the case of real data and later for synthetically-generated hypergraphs.